UNiXMIT/UNiXextend/docs/trace.md

 4. Start your program i.e. Excel

-5. Exercise your program to produce the bad behavior.
+5. Exercise your program to produce the bad behaviour.

 6. In Process Monitor click the little magnifying glass icon to stop event capture.